iridia-ulb/meta-builderbot/README.md

 ```

-## Building the image
+### Start the build
-Regardless of whether you used the Docker method or to manual method, you should now be in a directory called `build`.
+After following the steps above, you should have a terminal that is attached to the docker container and be inside a directory called `build`.
 To build the entire image for the BuilderBot, just run the following command:
 ```bash
 bitbake console-image-builderbot
 ```